 When a teen is first finding their voice and sharing their perspectives with you, validation is really important.
 But McConville also warns that there is another version of this where the critical approach goes beyond what’s reasonable.
 If your teen keeps saying what a horrible parent you are, and you’ve already taken ownership for the parts that you could, it could be a sign that your teen is developmentally stuck.
 When you’ve hit the “broken record” stage, it’s time to get your teen some help processing with a professional.

 “If a 19- or 20-year-old comes into therapy, and the story they want to tell is of the bad parent, I accept that as the starting point,” says McConville.
 The person is struggling and needs support.
-But McConville also says it’s important that on the road to maturity, a person is able to own their part in relationship struggles.
+But McConville also says it’s important that during the transition to adulthood, a person is able to own their part in relationship struggles.
 He’ll ask something like, “So what’s your part in all of this?”
 It’s the reflective question.
 At a certain level of cognitive maturity, a person can take that prompt, see they played a part, and maybe say, “I did X, and I probably shouldn’t have.”

 “If they can do that,” McConville says, “it shows they are on the cusp of going from projection to reflection.
 And reflection is a sign of maturity.”
 He also warns that there are some adults who cannot do this.
 “Their ability to reflect is completely underdeveloped.”